toburger/DateTypeProvider/README.md

 DateTypeProvider
 ================

-F# date type provider which provides strong type checking for dates.
+F# Date Type Provider which provides strong type checking for dates.

 Reason for the Type Provider
 ----------------------------

-After watching this video https://vimeo.com/97349221 from Scott Meyers where he showed an example of a strongly typed datetime class I thought this is a good fit for an F# Type Provider.
+After watching [this video](https://vimeo.com/97349221) from Scott Meyers where he showed an example of a strongly typed datetime class I thought this is a good fit for an F# Type Provider.

+> This is only a sample project to learn how to develop an F# Type provider.
+> You should definitely check out Phil Trelfords [FSharp.Date](https://bitbucket.org/ptrelford/fsharp.date).
+> It is also available as [NuGet package](http://www.nuget.org/packages/FSharp.Date/).

 Example
 -------